yapawa/yapawa.net/content/en/docs/stacks/public site/public site grid/_index.md

 *Grid* is a theme under a basic Hugo setup.
 Any other theme using Hugo could be added in this repo.
 PR welcome.

-The them to use can be defined in `config.toml`.
+The theme to use can be defined in `config.toml`.

 {{% alert title="Repo naming" color="secondary" %}}
 Obviously the repo suffix "-grid" wouldn't make sense anymore if there are more themes available.